-A reader recently e-mailed me with the suggestion of starting local traditionalist groupuscles.
-These groupuscles, she wrote, could meet regularly for discussion and socialization, acting both as a breeding ground for ideas and as a sort of therapy for their participants, reminding them that they’re not alone in their beliefs.
-She mentioned Mark Richardson’s Eltham Traditionalists as a model.
-I like the idea, and so do the rest of our contributors, so I’m happy to give it a try.
+A reader suggested starting local traditionalist groupuscles that would meet regularly for discussion and socialization, acting both as a breeding ground for ideas and as a sort of therapy for their participants, reminding them that they’re not alone in their beliefs.

-Here’s how we’re going to do it.
-Anyone who’s interested in forming or joining a traditionalist group should either post their location in the comments for this page or, for greater anonymity, e-mail them to me.
+The contributors liked the idea, so here’s how we have done it.
+Anyone who’s interested in forming or joining a traditionalist group should either email the contact for one of the existing groups listed below, post their own contact information in the comments for this page or, for greater anonymity, e-mail it.
 Needless to say, there’s no need to get too specific (the name of your city, county, or equivalent will do), nor to divulge any other personal information.
-When we reach a decent number of people, I’ll pin their locations to a publicly visible Google map, which I’ll post here.
-After that, if you see other people in your area and want to form a local group, contact me again, and I’ll give you the contact details for those people, leaving it to you to work out the details with them, form the group, decide how it should be organized, where and when it should meet, what it should do, and so forth.
-If the project is successful, I’ll begin maintaining a list of existing groups with contact details, so that anyone who lives in (or is passing through) an area where there’s already a group can join in.
+We’ll periodically pin the locations of those interested to the Google map below.
+After that, if you see other people in your area and want to form a local group, contact us again, and we’ll give you the contact details for those people, leaving it to you to work out the details with them, form the group, decide how it should be organized, where and when it should meet, what it should do, and so forth.

 New York City area: Jim Kalb (jimkalb AT gmail.com)

 Los Angeles area: Our Los Angeles contact has asked to remain anonymous.
-To get in touch, e-mail me at firstname.lastname@example.org, and I’ll pass it on.
+To get in touch, e-mail email@example.com, and we’ll pass it on.

 London (UK) area: Our London contact has asked to remain anonymous.
-To get in touch, e-mail me at email@example.com, and I’ll pass it on.
+To get in touch, e-mail firstname.lastname@example.org, and we’ll pass it on.

 Vancouver area: B. Horne (vancouvertrads AT gmail.com).